-(continued from previous page)

-options:

--h,help show this help message and exit

-dest DIR Set the destination path where the archive will be

-extracted.
-By default, the current directory is

-→used.

-Company in Jude and American statistical second

-Sane values include: etc/apps, etc/deployment-apps,

-and so on.

-app-name NAME The app name to use when expanding the archive.
-By

-default, the app name is taken from the archive as

-∽the

 top-level path included in the archive (by

 convention).

+--default-dir DIR

-default-dir DIR Name of the directory where the default contents
+Name of the directory where the default contents

-∽will
+→will

 be stored.
 This is a useful feature for apps that

-se see su.
-This is a ascrain forcure for apps that

-→USE
+use

 a dynamic default directory that's created and

-⊶managed
+→managed

 by the 'combine' mode.

-•

-exclude EXCLUDE, -e EXCLUDE
+--exclude EXCLUDE, -e EXCLUDE

 Add a file pattern to exclude from extraction.

 Splunk's pseudo-glob patterns are supported here.

-1.1

-⇔''
+''

-for any non-directory match, '' for ANY
+for any non-directory match, '...' for ANY

 →(including

-, S directories), and '?' for a single character.
+directories), and '?' for a single character.

-keep KEEP, -k KEEP Specify a pattern for files to preserve during an
+--keep KEEP, -k KEEP

+Specify a pattern for files to preserve during an

 upgrade.
 Repeat this argument to keep multiple

 patterns.

-allow-local
+--allow-local

-allow-local Allow local/ and local.meta files to be extracted
+Allow local/ and local.meta files to be extracted

 from the archive.

-git-sanity-check {o ff,changed,untracked,ignored}
+--git-sanity-check {off,changed,untracked,ignored}

 By default, 'git status' is run on the destination

 folder to detect working tree or index

 →modifications

 before the unarchive process start.
 Sanity check

 choices go from least restrictive to most thorough:

 'off' prevents all safety checks. 'changed' aborts

 only upon local modifications to files tracked by

-⇒git.

-luntropload (the default) loster for shared and
+⇔git.

 'untracked' (the default) looks for changed and

 untracked files. 'ignored' aborts is (any) local

 changes, untracked, or ignored files are found.

-git-mode (nachange

-git-mode {nochange,
+--git-mode {nochange,stage,commit}

 Set the desired level of git integration.
 The

-⊶default
+→default

 (continues on next page)

+'''

-mode is stage, where new, updated, or removed ⇔files are automatically handled for you.
-To prevent any →'git add' or 'git rm' commands from being run, pick the 'nochange' mode. no-edit Tell git to skip opening your editor on commit.
+mode is stage, where new, updated, or removed →files

+are automatically handled for you.
+To prevent any →'git

+add' or 'git rm' commands from being run, pick the 'nochange' mode.

+--no-edit

+Tell git to skip opening your editor on commit.
 By default, you will be prompted to review/edit the commit message.
-(Git Tip: Delete the content of the default message to abort the commit.) git-commit-args GIT COMMIT_ARGS, -G GIT_COMMIT_ARGS Extra arguments to pass to 'git'
+(Git Tip: Delete the content of the default message to abort the commit.)

+--git-commit-args GIT_COMMIT_ARGS, -G GIT_COMMIT_ARGS Extra arguments to pass to 'git'